 Knowing where to store and organize toys can be a headache.
 There are only so many drawers and cupboards you can use, and they inevitably end up dotted all around the home.

-Solutions which not only organize toys but also teach your child where to put them when they’re finished are a godsend.
+Solutions that not only organize toys but also teach your child where to put them when they’re finished are a godsend.
 No more missing pieces and parts, and a bed that your child can get into at night without wrestling with the teddies.